Wong-WS/laundry-pos-system/README.md

 ### Frontend:

-HTML, CSS, Javascrit, ReactJs, and some components from other resources like Material UI
+HTML, CSS, Javascript, ReactJs, and some components from other resources like Material UI